Best Children’s Books With Characters Who Have Learning Differences

 ADHD

 This is a great read for anyone who likes mystery, adventure, and well-developed, interesting characters.
 Max is living with the tragic aftermath of a night out that left one of his best friends in a coma.
 Initially, Max doesn’t want to think about what happened when he snuck out to the Res because he left before his friends did.
-While he’s trying to navigate school with ADHD and being exceptionally tall, Max also decides he must find out what happened to his friend.
+While he’s trying to navigate school with the learning disability of ADHD and the physical difference of being exceptionally tall, Max also decides he must find out what happened to his friend.
 And he and a new friend named Sam discover that more than one person is lying.

 ADHD